wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * Adjust provisioned throughput using an Azure CLI script
    * Create an Azure Cosmos DB for NoSQL container using Azure Resource Manager templates
 > 13 - Create server-side programming constructs in Azure Cosmos DB for NoSQL:
-   * Create a stored procedure with the Azure portal
+* Build multi-item transactions with the Azure Cosmos DB for NoSQL 39 min Create a stored procedure with the Azure portal
-   * Implement and then use user-defined functions with the SDK
+* Expand query and transaction functionality in Azure Cosmos DB for NoSQL Implement and then use user-defined functions with the SDK
 <br /><br />

 <hr />

 <a name="DP-500"></a>

+## DP-500: Azure Data Engineer Associate

 Microsoft's $165 <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/azure-enterprise-data-analyst-associate/">DP-500 Azure Enterprise Data Analyst Associate exam page</a> provides free tutorials to get advanced Power BI skills, including managing data repositories and data processing in the cloud and on-premises, along with using Power Query and Data Analysis Expressions (DAX).
 You should also be proficient in consuming data from Azure Synapse Analytics and should have experience querying relational databases, analyzing data by using Transact-SQL (T-SQL), and visualizing data.